 When you signed your rental agreement, you provided a deposit to cover any potential damage to the property.
 The deposit will be held in a trust account until you vacate the property.
 Please be aware, YOUR DEPOSIT MAY NOT BE USED AS YOUR LAST MONTHS RENT.

 Unless otherwise noted in the rental agreement, the tenant is responsible for all utilities.
 Prior to move-in, tenants must transfer all services into their name.
 If you fail to do so, you will be responsible for paying any bills owed as well as a $100 administrative fee.
 CFRP will provide all tenants contact information for the appropriate companies.

-Carolina Forest Rental Properties is excited to offer our residents the latest in customer support.
-Residents can sign on to their accounts to get statements and place maintenance requests all without having to leave your home.
+We are excited to offer the latest in customer support.
+Tenants can login to their accounts to pay rent, review statements and submit maintenance requests.

 For non-urgent maintenance items please submit a work order request on-line via the Resident Login portal or call the office Monday – Thursday 10:00 AM to 4:00 PM and Friday 10:00 AM to 1:00 PM.
 For police or fire emergencies, dial 911 before calling us.